3rd-Eden/node-hashring/README.md

 - `max cache size` We use a simple LRU cache inside the module to speed up frequent key lookups, you can customize the amount of keys that need to be cached.
 It defaults to 5000.
+- `default port` The default port number which will removed from the server address to provide ketama compatibility.

 ```js
 'use strict';